Indolent-Kawhi/GRRM/README.md

 sparsity and stochasticity of user feedback, presents significant obstacles.
 This work explores how to build GRRMs by adapting pre-trained LLMs, which achieves a unified *understanding-reasoning-prediction* manner for recommendation tasks.
-Towards this, we propose , an end-to-end framework that integrates three components: (i) **Collaborative-Semantic Alignment**, which fuses heterogeneous textual evidence to construct semantically consistent, discrete item indices and
+Towards this, we propose **GREAM**, an end-to-end framework that integrates three components: (i) **Collaborative-Semantic Alignment**, which fuses heterogeneous textual evidence to construct semantically consistent, discrete item indices and